fermyon/developer/content/spin/cli-reference.md

             used.
 The cert should be in PEM format

             [env: SPIN_TLS_CERT=]
+            Only appplies to HTTP triggers

         --tls-key <TLS_KEY>
             The path to the certificate key to use for https, if this is not set, normal http will be used.
 The key should be in PKCS#8 format

             [env: SPIN_TLS_KEY=]
+            Only appplies to HTTP triggers

 ```